steveruizok/framer-icon/readme.md

 ### Why do I keep getting the "Icon not found?" error?

-The icon names used by this module are not always standard to Google's listings.
-If you're getting errors, search for the icon at https://materialdesignicons.com/.
-It may be listed there under a different name.
+This module uses icons from https://materialdesignicons.com/.
+Unfortunately the icon names used are not always standard to the names Google uses.
+If you're getting errors, search for the icon at https://materialdesignicons.com/ – the icon you want may be listed there under a different name.
 If that's the case, use their name for the icon instead when creating your Icon instance.

-A common example: `icon: "search"` won't work, but `icon: "magnify"` will. ¯\_(ツ)_/¯
+A common example: `icon: "search"` won't work with this module, but `icon: "magnify"` will. ¯\_(ツ)_/¯

 Enjoy! @steveruiok